mbolivar/example-libmaple-project/README.txt

 The following variables needs to be configured:

-LIB_MAPLE_HOME - it should point to the root directory of libmaple project,
+LIB_MAPLE_HOME - it should point to the root directory of libmaple
-                 may be defined as relative path, say '~/maple/libmaple'.
-                 It may be a good idea to set it as environment variable instead of Makefile variable.
-In case of using environment variable you don't need to edit it in Makefile and it will be used automatically.
+                 project, may be defined as relative path, say '~/maple/libmaple'.
+It may be a good idea to set it as an environment variable instead of a Makefile variable.
+As an environment variable, you won't need to edit it in Makefile and it will be used automatically.

 BOARD          - board type.
 Use 'make list-boards' to see the list of
                  supported boards.